davekilian/primer/basic/num.md

 In practice, you might want to be able to store much larger numbers; for example, with eight switches, you could store any number from 0 to 255.
 If we wanted to use those eight switches to store the number six ($110$), all we need to do is set the switches as described above, and then set all the remaining switches off.
 That is, the 1,000s place switch should be off (set to $0$), as should the 10,000s place, the 100,000s place, and so on.
 We might write the resulting configuration as $00000110$ to remind us of all those extra switches that are all turned off.

 Hopefully that gives you a feel for how to represent numbers in binary using circuitry.
-If things still feel a little fuzzy, that's ok &mdash; remember we'll go in greater depth over the next chapter of this book.
+If things still feel a little fuzzy, that's ok &mdash; remember we'll go into greater detail later in this book.